chr15m/pocketoperations.com/pages/pocket-operator-faqs.md

+### Frequently asked questions and answers about the pocket operator devices by Teenage Engineering

 On the forums people often ask these questions about pocket operators.
 We're here to give you answers!

 ## Which pocket operator to start with?